jonathan-vella/Azure-Hyper-V-Lab/QUICKSTART.md

 ## After Deployment

 1. Wait for the deployment to complete (approximately 30 minutes)
-2. Connect to the VM using RDP with the provided credentials
+2. Connect to the VM using Azure Bastion:
+   - Navigate to the VM resource in the Azure Portal
+   - Click on "Connect" in the top menu
+   - Select "Bastion" as the connection method
+   - Enter your VM credentials (username and password)
+   - Click "Connect" to start the browser-based RDP session
 3. Start using Hyper-V Manager to create your virtual machines

 For more detailed information, refer to the [Modular Template Guide](MODULAR-TEMPLATE-GUIDE.md).